-At Navutu Dreams, you have the opportunity to learn humble practices of Ashtanga, Hatha, Vinyasa and Meditation & Gentle Flow classes.
+At Navutu Dreams, you have the opportunity to learn the humble practices of Ashtanga, Hatha, Vinyasa, Hatha Alignment, Restorative, Kriya Vinyasa, Yin, Sivnanda, and a Masterclass which varies every week.
 Daily Classes are available.

 Hatha Flow Yoga